RevenueCat/revenuecat-docs/README.md

 Edit documents in **docs_source**.
 When you finish editing, open a pull request (PR).

-When your PR is approved, a CircleCI job is triggered to render the documents into ReadMe-flavored markdown in **rendered_docs.**
+When your PR is approved, a CircleCI job is triggered to render the documents into ReadMe-flavored markdown inside the **rendered_docs**.

 A second PR will be automatically generated.
 This PR contains your rendered documents and should be reviewed thoroughly for any errors in the rendering process.

-When the second PR is approved, another CircleCI build is triggered to send all of our docs to ReadMe through their API.
+When the second PR is reviewed and ready to be synced, manually approve the hold job called `manual-approval-to-sync-with-readme` another CircleCI build is triggered to send all of our docs to ReadMe through their API.

+Finally, merge that syncing pull request into the `main` branch of the repository.

 ## 💻 Adding code snippets